CN8VX/Dashboard_SVXReflector_V2_by_CN8VX/docs/README_EN.md

 ## 📋 Description

-Dashboard SVXReflector V2 is the improved version of "[Dashboard SvxReflector by CN8VX]"(https://github.com/CN8VX/Dashboard_SvxReflector_by_CN8VX).
+Dashboard SVXReflector V2 is the improved version of [Dashboard SvxReflector by CN8VX](https://github.com/CN8VX/Dashboard_SvxReflector_by_CN8VX).
 This second version is not a simple update, but a redesign with many improvements and new features.

 ### ✨ New Features of Dashboard SVXReflector V2 by CN8VX